 In any instance in which it is discovered that the person-centered service plan was not developed, reviewed/updated, or implemented in accordance with the procedures outlined in Appendix D of this waiver, DOM will hold a quality improvement strategy meeting within 30 days to examine if any changes need to be implemented systematically.
 In some cases, informal actions, such as obtaining an explanation of the circumstances surrounding the event, or verification that remediation actions have been taken, may be sufficient to deem the problem resolved.
 In other situations, more formal actions may be taken.
-In these instances, DOM will implement a corrective action plan (CAP) and conduct necessary follow up to determine the effectiveness of remediation actions.
+This may consist of a written corrective action plan (CAP).
+In instances in which a CAP is needed, the case management agency will have 30 days to submit the written corrective action plan detailing the plan for remediation.
+Once DOM approves the submitted corrective action plan, the case management agency will have 30 days to implement the approved CAP.
+DOM will conduct necessary follow up to determine the effectiveness of remediation actions.